AoChem/Train-Your-Own-Model/README.md

 - Monitor, keyboard(watch out for Swiss German layoout) and mouse(optional)

 ### Raspberry Pi setup
+> The OS system should be preinstalled in Raspberry Pi.

 After login into the system via: